-Recall from Chapter 2 "Culture and Society" that Japan's culture emphasizes harmony, cooperation, and respect for authority in Japan's culture.
+Recall from Chapter 2 "Eye on Society: Doing Sociological Research" that Japan's culture emphasizes harmony, cooperation, and respect for authority.
 Socialization in Japan is highly oriented toward the teaching of the values just listed, with much of it stressing the importance of belonging to a group and dependence, instead of individual autonomy and independence.
 This is especially true in Japanese schools, which, as two sociologists write, "stress the similarity of all children, and the importance of the group" (Schneider & Silverman, 2010, p.
 24).
 Schneider, L., & Silverman, A. (2010).
-Global sociology: Introducing five contemporary societies.
+Global sociology: Introducing five contemporary societies (5th ed.).
 New York, NY: McGraw-Hill.
 Let's see how this happens (Hendry, 1987; Schwalb & Schwalb, 1996).
 Hendry, J. (1987).
 Understanding Japanese society.
 London, England: Croom Helm; Schwalb, D. W., & Schwalb, B. J. (Eds.).
 (1996).
 Japanese childrearing: Two generations of scholarship.
 New York, NY: Guilford Press.